 The prairie was not burned this year as the Garden could not get a permit.

 Because of the road work on Highway 12, new directions to the Garden had to be given as construction closed the Hy.
 12 exits to Wirth Parkway.
 A new alarm system funded by the Friends had been installed in the Martha Crone Shelter during the winter as a result of a break-in that had occurred in 1986.
 Cost to the Friends was $1,325 including repairs of damaged items in the Shelter.

 On May 30th, the Friends of the Wild Flower Garden held their annual meeting in the Garden at the Martha Crone Shelter.

-Elected to the full Friends' Board were: Ione Allison, Connie Bartz, Betty Bridgman, Betty Bryan, Dr. Norman Busse, Sallie Cole, Melvin Duoos, Elizabeth Jensen, Ann Kessen, Gloria Miller, Catherine Ordner, Shirley Schultz, Joyce Smeby, Patricia Thomesen.
+Elected to the Friends' Board were: Ione Allison (new), Connie Bartz (new), Betty Bridgman, Betty Bryan, Dr. Norman Busse, Sallie Cole, Melvin Duoos, Elizabeth Jensen, Ann Kessen, Gloria Miller, Catherine Ordner, Shirley Schultz, Joyce Smeby, Patricia Thomesen.

 Ex-officio members: Kenneth Avery and Dan Hasty.